davide-bergamasco/dncs-lab/README.md

 sudo ip route add 192.168.20.0/23 via 192.168.100.1 dev enp0s8 #rotta per "Subnet B"

 ```
-This router has two network interfaces that are configered in the `Vagrantfile`.
-In the `router2.sh` script with the command `sudo echo 1 > /proc/sys/net/ipv4/ip_forward` it's enabled the IPV4 forwarding which by default it's disabled.
-With the last two lines of the script it is added the route for the `Subnet_A` and `Subnet_B`.
-The route to the subnet in which the router already have an inteface in are setted by default.
+This router has two network interfaces that are configured in the `Vagrantfile`.
+The IPV4 forwarding (which by default is disabled) is enabled in the `router2.sh` script with the command `sudo echo 1 > /proc/sys/net/ipv4/ip_forward`. the route for the `Subnet_A` and `Subnet_B` is added with the last two lines of the script.
+The routes to the subnets in which the router already has an inteface are set by default.